TumisangF/Final-spam-detection/README.md

 ## 📚 Dataset

 The dataset used for this project is [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/94/spambase).
-Make sure to download and place it in the `data` directory.

 ## 🧠 Model